bbauska/W3Cx-5of5/README.md

 // response.json() returns a json string,
 // returning it will convert it
 // to a pure JavaScript
-// object for the next then&apos;s callback return response.json();
+// object for the next then's callback return response.json();
 })
 .then(function (users) {